The Days are Coming

 These are important things, but of these daily concerns our Lord tells us elsewhere, “Do not worry and say, ‘What are we to eat?’ or ‘What are we to drink?’ or ‘What are we to wear?’
 All these things the pagans seek.
 Your heavenly Father knows that you need them all.
 But seek first the kingdom of God and his righteousness, and all these things will be given you besides” (Mt 6:31-33).
 Our Lord cautions that an excess of concern for our daily needs and responsibilities can become a barrier to authentic love of God and love of neighbor.
 It can become an obstacle to faith, hope and charity.

 If we begin to feel that our daily burdens are too much to bear we may be tempted to fall into the opposite trap, the carousing and drunkenness Jesus also warns against.
-This is the fallacy of “eat, drink and be merry” that hedonists fall into, forgetting that there is more to this world that pleasure; a greater love than love of self.
+This is the fallacy of “eat, drink and be merry” that hedonists fall into, forgetting that there is more to this world than pleasure; a greater love than love of self.
 Placing too much concern on our own comfort and ease can also be a barrier to charity and justice.

 Our Lord calls us to avoid both extremes of worrying too much and caring not at all, and instead calls us to live in the middle ground.
 The vigilance he calls us to is a life of trusting God to be merciful and just with us, while we work to be merciful and just with others.
 “Forgive us our trespasses,” we pray, “as we forgive those who trespass against us.”